huliawsl/aoxiang-acad/_pages/about.md

   </div>
 </div>

-# 🔥 News
+# 🔥 News、
-- *2024.12*: &nbsp;🎉🎉 One paper is accepted by The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).
-See you in Philadelphia!
-- *2024.09*: &nbsp;I was admitted to the 25 Fall graduate program at Kuang Yaming Honors School, Nanjing University.
-- *2024.08*: &nbsp;I have joined Microsoft as a Research Intern under the guidance of Principal Researcher Justin Ding, where I focus on evaluating and enhancing LLM outputs.
+- *2024.04*: &nbsp;I participated in China3DV, which was my first time to attend an academic conference <a href="images/news/China3DV2025.png">as a volunteer</a>.

 <!-- # 📝 Publications